ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 local cosmetic_data = {}
 ```

 Add the above lines to the top of the script.
-The `cosmetic_data` table will be used to store the player's data so that when they open up the cosmetic ui, it will have the items selected that was saved.
+The `cosmetic_data` table will be used to store the player's data so that when they open up the cosmetic UI, it will have the items selected that were saved.

 #### Create EquipCosmetic Function